momentohq/terraform-provider-momento/CONTRIBUTING.template.md

     To test locally, skip `terraform init` and just use `terraform apply`.
     Terraform provides this warning otherwise: "Skip terraform init when using provider development overrides.
 It is not necessary and may error unexpectedly."

+    When done, you can clean up resources using `terraform destroy`.

 ## Tests :zap: